Weighted Sylvester sums on the Frobenius set in more variables: Introduction

 \section{Introduction}

 Given positive integers $a_1,\dots,a_k$ with $\gcd(a_1,\dots,a_k)=1$, it is well-known that all sufficiently large $n$ can be represented as a nonnegative integer combination of $a_1,\dots,a_k$.
 The {\it Frobenius Problem} is to determine the largest positive integer that is NOT representable as a nonnegative integer combination of given positive integers that are coprime (see \cite{ra05} for general references).
 This number is denoted by $g(a_1,\dots,a_k)$ and often called Frobenius number.
+The Frobenius Problem has been also known as the {\it Coin Exchange Problem} (or Postage Stamp Problem / Chicken McNugget Problem), which has a long history and is one of the problems that has attracted many people as well as experts.

 Let $n(a_1,\dots,a_k)$ be the number of positive integers with no nonnegative integer representation by $a_1,\dots,a_k$.
 It is sometimes called Sylvester number.